 So, nothing offensive, racist, violent, or otherwise inappropriate.
 Also, check out the list of banned words to avoid.

-Just as an example, we all remember the case of Dr. Disrespect who was banned for good from the platform.
+As an example, we all remember the case of Dr. Disrespect who was banned for good from the platform.
 He was known for his racist comments, although Twitch never disclosed the reason behind the ban.

 Another example of Twitch’s strict policies in action is banning Brad “BlessRNG” Jolly from the platform.

-Now, once you decide to push through these, make sure that these guidelines are always at hand (bookmark them or something) due to frequent updates.
+Once you decide to push through these, make sure that these guidelines are always at hand (bookmark them or something) due to frequent updates.

 As a prospective regular streamer, you must acquaint yourself with these changes in due time.
 If not, your content may be banned and you won’t know why.